libiht/libiht/kmd/README.md

 sc create libiht type= kernel binPath= <path-to-kmd.sys>
 ```

-Once the driver is loaded, you can use the `libiht` user library to access the raw hardware trace information.
+Once the driver is loaded, you can use the IOCTL to interact with Windows file device `\\\\.\\libiht-info` to access the raw hardware trace information.

 Please refer to the article on [loading a Windows kernel driver](https://www.ired.team/miscellaneous-reversing-forensics/windows-kernel-internals/loading-a-windows-kernel-driver-osr-driver-loader-debugging-with-source-code) for more detailed instructions on loading the KMD component of LIBIHT.